Swamp Creatures: Production

 Floor assistant David Twiby recalled that during the making of Swamp Creatures, the smoke machine caused a stage hand to nearly die during the broadcast.

 Reception

+Reviews for the production were very strong.
 Val Marshall, the Sunday Sydney Morning Herald TV critic called it "one of the finest drama efforts I have seen done here.
 Both from a technical and acting point of view, it couldn't be faulted... it gripped the interest from the first sequence.
 A scene where the two demented sisters stage a dream party in the near empty house was a brilliant piece of work."